National Museum of Beirut: Foundation

 In 1923, the "Friends of the Museum Committee", headed by Bechara El Khoury, then Prime Minister and minister of education and fine arts, was created to raise funds to build a national museum.
 The founding committee included: Alfred Sursok, Marius Hanemoglou, Albert Bassoul, Omar Daouk, Kamil Eddeh, Ali Jumblat, Henry Pharaoun, George Faissy, Assad Younes, Hassan Makhzoumi, Joseph Farahi, George Korom, Jean Debs, Wafik Beydoun and Jack Tabet.
 The committee accepted the plans presented by architects Antoine Nahas and Pierre Leprince-Ringuet.
 Construction began in 1930 on a plot of land donated by the municipality near the Beirut Hippodrome, and was completed in 1937.
 The opening of the museum was scheduled for 1938, but was postponed because of the political situation in the lead-up to World War II.
 The National Museum of Beirut was finally opened on May 27, 1942, by President Alfred Naqqache.
-Until 1928, the conservation of the Lebanese National Museum was put in the hands of Charles Virolleaud, the director of the service of antiquities and Philippe de Tarazzi, the Lebanese conservator of the National Library.
+Until 1928, the conservation of the Lebanese National Museum was put in the hands of Charles Virolleaud, the director of the service of antiquities and Philippe de Tarrazi, the Lebanese conservator of the National Library.
 The collection continued to grow under the direction of Mir Maurice Chehab, head curator for 33 years, until the start of the Lebanese Civil War in 1975.